leg100/gcp-hardening-guide/README.md

 ### SSH

+Use [OS Login](https://cloud.google.com/compute/docs/oslogin).
+OS Login uses IAM to manage SSH access rather than SSH keys.
+The distribution of SSH keys cannot be controlled (whereas of course IAM permissions can).
 Set the [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints) "Require OS Login" to `true`.
 [DiD]

 Note: this may cause GKE instances to malfunction, so set this policy to `false` on projects containing GKE clusters.